awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 + [CloudWatchLogsFullAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLogsFullAccess$jsonEditor) – Grants full access to CloudWatch Logs\.

 **Note**
+For simplicity, this tutorial creates and uses an IAM user\.
+After completing this tutorial, remember to [Delete the IAM user](#ol-upper-step8-delete-user)\.
+For production use, we recommend that you follow the [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
+A best practice requires human users to use federation with an identity provider to access AWS with temporary credentials\.
+Another best practice is to require workloads to use temporary credentials with IAM roles to access AWS\.
+To learn about using AWS IAM Identity Center \(successor to AWS Single Sign\-On\) to create users with temporary credentials, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
-For simplicity, this tutorial uses full\-access AWS managed policies\.
+This tutorial also uses full\-access AWS managed policies\.
 For production use, we recommend that you instead grant only the minimum permissions necessary for your use case, in accordance with [security best practices](security-best-practices.md#security-best-practices-prevent)\.
-For more information about how to create an IAM user, see [Creating IAM users \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) in the *IAM User Guide*\.

 ### Install Python 3\.8 or later on your local machine<a name="ol-upper-prerequisites-python"></a>